sourcehut-mirrors/chawan/doc/hacking.md

 #### Exceptions

-Exceptions don't work well with JS embedding; use Result/Opt/Option instead.
+Avoid; use Result/Opt/Option instead.
 Note that these kill RVO, so if you're returning large objects, either make them `ref`, or use manual RVO (return bool, set var param).

 In new modules, always specify: